nikitapitliya006/COVID19-ReturnToWork/README.md

 # COVID-19 Return To Work solution with Microsoft Healthcare Bot & Teams

 **Hi!
-This is my personal repository with contributions from many peers working on _*COVID-19 Return To Work Assessment Solution*_ at Microsoft.
+This is my personal repository with contributions from my peers Han Zhang & Greg Beaumont working on _*COVID-19 Return To Work Assessment Solution*_ at Microsoft.
 This is not production-grade code and has not been stress-tested.
 All instructions, code and templates are subject to review, modification and extensive testing from the individual user. **

 ## Contents